JunioCesarFerreira/ORM-Study-in-Go/README_en.md

 🌍 *[Português](README.md) ∙ [English](README_en.md)*

 ## Description
 This project explores different methods of data access in a PostgreSQL database using Go.
-Three different approaches were implemented and tested for reading data: a single SQL query, multiple manually managed CRUD queries, and the GORM ORM.
+Three different approaches were implemented and tested for reading data: a single SQL query, reflection DAO CRUD queries, and the GORM ORM.

 ## Test Environment